 We wish to thank the staff of Stadtarchiv Pforzheim who provided information on their holdings pertaining to this company, details about the ownership of Schreiber & Hiller, and general information about the jewelry industry in Pforzheim.
 I am grateful for their prompt and gracious responses to my many questions and their interest in this article.
 We also wish to thank the German Patent and Trade Mark Office for guidance in searching the Trade Mark Journal and for providing this important resource online.

 Barbara Schwartz is a costume jewelry historian and a tenacious and passionate researcher.
 She is also the founder of TruFaux Jewels, an online boutique of exquisite costume jewelry made in Europe and North America from the 1920s – 1950s.
-She has lectured on fashion and jewelry history for the Association of Image Consultants International, at two conventions of Costume Jewelry Collectors International (CJCI), and as part of the Jewelry History Series at The Original Miami Antique Show.
-Her articles have been published online by CJCI, Kovels, and Sixty and Me, and in ADORNMENT: The Magazine of Jewelry & Related Arts.
+She is a member of the Association for the Study of Jewelry and Related Arts and the Vintage Fashion Guild (VFG).
+Barbara has lectured on fashion and jewelry history for the Association of Image Consultants International, at two conventions of Costume Jewelry Collectors International (CJCI), as part of the Jewelry History Series at The Original Miami Antique Show, and at The Antique Jewelry & Art Conference.
+Her articles have been published online by CJCI, Kovels, Vintage Dancer, and Sixty and Me, and in The VFG News and ADORNMENT: The Magazine of Jewelry & Related Arts.
 Her own interesting story has also been featured on The Story Exchange.